Model Predictive Control via Probabilistic Inference: A Tutorial and Survey

-Consider the obstacle avoidance example illustrated in Fig.~\ref{fig:symmetry_breaking}.
-When far from the obstacle, the optimal control distribution has two modes representing paths around the obstacle.
-At this point, the probabilities of selecting left or right paths are nearly equal, resulting in no execution of avoidance behavior.
-However, as time progresses and the robot approaches the obstacle, at some point the prior distribution randomly biases toward one direction.
-Subsequently, the optimal control distribution, bound to the prior, converges to a single mode over time.
+Consider the obstacle-avoidance example in Fig.~\ref{fig:symmetry_breaking}.
+When the robot is far from the obstacle, the optimal control distribution is typically bimodal, corresponding to left and right avoidance paths.
+The two modes often have nearly equal probability, so the controller does not commit strongly to either direction.
+As the robot approaches the obstacle, random fluctuations in the prior can bias the distribution toward one side, and the optimal control distribution (constrained by the prior) eventually collapses to a single mode.

 From a control perspective, this mode convergence through symmetry breaking represents delayed decision-making.
 In deterministic control methods, ``early decisions'' to proceed left or right occur even far from obstacles.
 In contrast, probabilistic inference-based methods tend to postpone decisions until reasonably close to obstacles.